Tips & Tricks

 You will also be asked to set a password on the certificate signing request.
 Once again, make sure that you choose a strong and safe password.
 Here is an example (do not use this one!):

-We recommend generating a single certificate for each client, as this lets you quickly identify the affected client in the event if an issue or problem.
-For maximum security, the client private key should remain on the client and never be copied on another host.
+We strongly recommend to generate a single certificate for each clients as this would allow to quickly identify the affected client in case of an issue.
+Moreover, for maximum security the client private key should remain on the client and never be copied on another host.

 I hope that you’ve found this tutorial simple and helpful.
 If you have any questions or comments, please post your feedback below!